 Record keeping in agriculture.
 Why is it important to keep it current?

 Do you sometimes feel like you're drowning in paperwork?
 Keeping too many files and not sure why?

 Record keeping is a challenging task for all business owners, but in the agricultural industry, keeping up-to-date and accurate records will not only save you time and stress, but you'll be addressing your work health and safety responsibilities too.

-Record keeping is a useful risk management tool.
+Record keeping is a useful risk management tool for agribusinesses.
 Among your records should be a full set of up-to-date safety policies.
 This will help with new staff induction, current staff training updates and ensuring you meet insurance requirements.

-Keeping accurate records also allows you to check the health and safety performance of your business and make improvements where necessary.
+Keeping accurate records in farming also allows you to check the health and safety performance of your business and make improvements where necessary.
 Naturally, the size and scale of your business will determine the detail and extent of recording you'll need to make, but even a basic register of safety policies and induction records is a good place to start.

 It's also essential everyone in your workplace is aware of the records they need to keep, including where they're kept, so everyone can access them.